 How to Install Samsung SM-B310E Flash File Using Odin Flash Tool

-Important: the following tutorial is now deprecated.
-Please refer to the updated version of the flashing instructions above instead.
+The following tutorial is now deprecated.
+Please refer to the updated flashing instructions shown above instead.

 To install the Samsung SM-B310E firmware, you need to use a flashing tool that works for your manufacturer and run it on a computer.
 One flashing tool that works for this smartphone is the Odin Flash Tool.
 Here is how to use it: